Story #5 posted Wednesday, June 24, 2020

-When Tirey L. Ford retired from his professional life as a lawyer, the 18th Attorney General of California and a California State Senator, shifted his attention to writing his study of the history of Monterey – Dawn and the Dons – which was published in 1926.
+When Tirey L. Ford retired from his professional life as a lawyer, being the 18th Attorney General of California and a California State Senator, he shifted his attention to writing a study of the history of Monterey – Dawn and the Dons – which was published in 1926.

 Ford’s love of Monterey and the surrounding area evolved during a period of time in which he lived at the Hotel Del Monte.
 A wonderful web of people stimulated Ford’s interest in the area as his daughter married Samuel F. B. Morse, the owner of the hotel and Tirey’s son, Tirey Jr., became the general manager and superintendent of Del Monte Properties, Morse’s property corporation.

 There is no doubt that Ford and Morse knew each other from their mutual membership in the Bohemian Club in San Francisco.
-The friendship continued when Ford was in Monterey which had become Morse’s permanent home with numerous conversations about the history of the area.
+The friendship continued with numerous conversations about the history of the area when Ford was in Monterey, the locale which had become Morse’s permanent home.
 Morse persuaded Ford “to undertake a thorough and painstaking study of this playground in California, and under his encouragement and with his aid I have essayed to record its history,” stated Ford in the Foreword of Dawn and the Dons.

-It comes as no surprise that another mutual friend of both Ford’s and Morse’s and fellow member of the Bohemian Club – Jo Mora - also played a large role in the creation of Ford’s book.
+It comes as no surprise that another mutual friend of both Ford’s and Morse’s and fellow member of the Bohemian Club – Jo Mora - also played a large role in the creation of Ford’s book and Morse’s endeavors with Del Monte Properties.
 Jo Mora had moved to the Monterey Peninsula in 1920 to complete his homage to Father Junipero Serra at the Carmel Mission.
-Jo spent time in the Sierras as had Ford, and they both shared a profound love of California and its history.
+Jo previously spent time in the Sierras as had Ford, and they both shared a profound love of California and its history.